-Wouldn’t it be great if there were some sort of test you could take to predict which medications are most likely to work best for you personally, and which ones could hurt you with an adverse reaction?
-Good news: There is such a test, and although you probably haven’t heard of it, it’s not some out-of-reach possibility for future use – it’s starting to pop up at medical centers around the country.
+Wouldn’t it be great if there were some sort of test you could take to predict which medications are likely to work best for you and which could hurt you with an adverse reaction?
+Good news: There is such a test, and it’s not some out-of-reach possibility for future use – it’s starting to pop up at medical centers around the country.
+These tests are known as PGx (pharmacogenetic) tests; they are DNA tests that look specifically at the genes that predict a person’s drug responses.
+Just as your genes determine traits like eye color and whether you have dimples or freckles, they also influence the way you will react to medications.

 What PGx Tests Are – And Are Not

-1. It is likely that the results of taking the test one time will be useful for drugs in the future.
-Many commonly prescribed drugs interact with only a small number of genes.
-For that reason, taking the test once might cover you for drugs you need in the future.
-Therefore, make sure you or your healthcare providers are sharing the results with all of your doctors and your pharmacist.
+- It is likely that the results from a PGx test you take now will be applicable to a medication you take in the future.
+Many commonly prescribed drugs interact with only a small number of genes, so taking the most common genetic tests once can cover you for future prescriptions.
+Make sure that your healthcare providers are sharing the results with all of your doctors and pharmacists.

-2. The test itself takes 2 minutes, but it can take anywhere from 5 to 14 days for a lab to process it and provide results.
+- The test is very quick.
+The test itself takes 2 minutes, but it can take anywhere from 1 to 14 days for a lab to process it and provide results.
 “Certain medications may be started in the meantime to avoid the risks of treatment delays,” says Dr Jalloh.

-4. “There is also a huge savings in patient healthcare costs as it eliminates trial-and-error prescribing plus the costs of hospitalizations for adverse events,” Sternfeld says.
+- Testing can save you time and money.
+“There is a huge savings in patient healthcare costs as it eliminates trial-and-error prescribing, plus the costs of hospitalizations for adverse events,” Sternfeld says.

-5. Certain medical centers are more likely to offer testing than others.
-University hospitals affiliated with PhD programs that focus on pharmacogenomics are likely to offer the testing.
-“Also, some pharmacy schools are leading the way in research and training – for example, the University of Colorado Skaggs School of Pharmacy and the College of Nursing has a pharmacogenetic training program, therefore hospitals or clinics affiliated with the school may be possible choices for testing,” states Dr. Jalloh. (h)
+- Certain medical centers are more likely to offer testing than others.
+University hospitals with programs that focus on pharmacogenomics are likely to offer the testing.
+“Also, some pharmacy schools are leading the way in research and training, therefore hospitals or clinics affiliated with the school may be possible choices for testing,” states Dr. Jalloh.

 What to Ask Your Doctor